thomashastings/droidian-devices/DETAILED_GUIDES.md

 - Install the required base Android version (9, 10, 11)
     - Install the file called `fw_beryllium_miui_POCOF1Global_9.6.27_6673f8a455_9.0.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload fw_beryllium_miui_POCOF1Global_9.6.27_6673f8a455_9.0.zip`
-- Install the vendor_image image
+- Install the vendor image
     - Install the file called `vendor.img` as an Image to the `Vendor` partition
-    - Alternatively, you can enter fastboot mode and `fastboot flash vendor_image vendor.img`
+    - Alternatively, you can enter fastboot mode and `fastboot flash vendor vendor.img`
-- Install the vendor_image image
+- Install the boot image
     - Install the file called `boot.img` as an Image to the `Boot` partition
     - Alternatively, you can enter fastboot mode and `fastboot flash boot boot.img`
-- Install Recovery
+- Install recovery
     - Install the file called `twrp-VERSION-beryllium.img` as an Image to the `Recovery` partition
 - Install Droidian `rootfs`
     - Install the file named `droidian-rootfs-arm64_YYYYMMDD.zip` as a Zip file